Vincent Van Gogh at Carrières de Lumières

 Discover the works he produced while in Arles:

 Starry Night (La Nuit Étoilée) is one of van Gogh’s most recognized paintings.
-It is part of the permanent collection at the Museum of Modern Art in New York City.
+It is a permanent collection at the Museum of Modern Art in New York City.
 The canvas depicts a dreamy interpretation of the artist’s asylum room’s sweeping view of Saint-Rémy-de-Provence.
 Although, Van Gogh revisited this scene on several occasions, “Starry Night” is the only nocturnal study of the view.

 Starry Night: Van Gogh at the Asylum by Martin Baily